Lebanon, Tennessee: Transportation

 Interstate 40, runs south of the city, and has three exits that serve Lebanon.
 U.S. Route 70 connects the city to Nashville to the west and Smithville to the southeast.
 The western terminus of U.S. Route 70N is located in Lebanon, which connects to Carthage to the east.
 U.S. Route 231 connects the city to Murfreesboro to the south and Scottsville, Kentucky to the north.
 Hartmann Drive and Maddox-Simpson Parkway form a partial beltway around the city.
 The eastern terminus of Interstate 840 is located west of the city.
 State Route 109 passes west of the city and connects to Gallatin to the north.
 Secondary State Routes 141 and 166 also pass through Lebanon.

 Railroad freight service is provided by the Nashville and Eastern Railroad short line.

-Commuter rail service to Nashville began service in 2006 via the Music City Star.
-Lebanon is the eastern terminus of the Music City Star commuter rail service which runs via scheduled service Mon-Fri.
+Commuter rail service to Nashville began service in 2006 via the Music City Star (now known as the WeGo Star).
+Lebanon is the eastern terminus of the WeGo Star commuter rail service which runs via scheduled service Mon-Fri.
 There are two times when trains operate outside the normal service.
 July 4 fireworks at Riverfront Park calls for a special event train.
 In addition, when the Tennessee Titans play at home, a special service called Game-Day Express operates.

 Rail service began in 1871 with the now defunct Tennessee & Pacific Railroad, which ran to Nashville.
 The last original passenger train departed Lebanon in 1935.

 Lebanon has a municipal airport referenced by FAA Identifier M54.
 Operating two runways, M54's main runway is asphalt.
 Runway 1/19 is 5000 by 100 ft.
 Runway 4/22 is turf 1801 by 150 ft.